 'Safeguarding is at the centre of our faith, in our practice, in our worship, in our praying, and in our believing'

-1. Basic Awareness (online)
+- Basic Awareness

-3. Raising Awareness of Domestic Abuse (online)
+- Raising Awareness of Domestic Abuse (every 3 years)

-For more information about Church of England Safeguarding Training please visit our Safeguarding Training webpage or contact The Diocesan Safeguarding Team by emailing safeguarding@chelmsford.anglican.org or calling 01245 294438 or 01245 294490.
+For more information about Church of England Safeguarding Training please visit our Safeguarding Training webpage or contact The Diocesan Safeguarding Team by emailing safeguarding@chelmsford.anglican.org.